-Lawyers from overseas hoping to cross-qualify into the UK will need to complete the SQE, which replaces the old QLTS.
+Lawyers from overseas hoping to cross-qualify into the UK now need to complete the SQE, which replaces the old QLTS.
 They will be able to apply for exemption from one or more sections based on existing expertise.

 Can I still do the LPC instead of the SQE?

 Anyone started or registered for the GDL, LPC or a qualifying law degree before autumn 2021 can still follow the old route to qualification – if you’re starting a non-law degree in 2021, it’s the SQE for you.
 As mentioned, previously, the old LPC route will be fully phased out by 2032.

 What's happening to the GDL?
 Can I do the GDL?

 Should I do the LPC or the SQE?

 If both options are available to you, then it’s entirely up to you.
 The LPC perhaps provides more certainty, as it’s the tried and tested qualification; but major firms have or are likely to pivot their training contract recruitment increasingly towards SQE route applicants, who may also have more flexibility because they can complete work experience at multiple employers.